-Use our tool to email ALL Australian Senators in one click demanding the Australian Government intervene.
+Email all 76 Australian Senators in one click to demand the Australian Government bring Julian home.

-Click the button to email all 76 Australian Senators right now and demand them to take action to assist Julian Assange.
+Click the button to email all 76 Australian Senators right now and demand them to take action to assist Julian Assange’s fight against extradition to the United States and bring him home.

 I have written an email ready for you to use if you wish.
 However, if you can write the email in your own words, it will be much more powerful and persuasive.